jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/2_Cases_D.typ

 Having been introduced to the design variables, the second cosntraint in @eq_117 shall be viewed.
 This constraint was modifed with adding the term $x_(s,2)$ which stands for the posistion of the second support point.
 The udnerlying beam model is the same as used for optimiaztion case B and C, given through @fig_84.
-In the third constraint of @eq_117 the baribale $Beta$ is a factor that decies how much of the tube-wing length can be used to place #glspl("lie") on it.
+In the third constraint of @eq_117 the baribale $beta$ is a factor that decies how much of the tube-wing length can be used to place #glspl("lie") on it.
 For the force design variables $x_(F,i)$ bounds have been added, where $F_(r,i)$ denote the resulting force if the force memebers inside a cluster are added as explained in @chap_4_0_0.
 The lower force factor $gamma_l$ and upper force factr $gamma_u$ can be used with the resulting force to shrink the possible resulting force values.